 - 1 tablespoon whole grain mustard

-- 2 stalks celery, diced
+- 2 ribs celery diced

-- 1/2 small red onion, diced
+- 1/2 cup red onion diced

-- Green onions for garnish (optional)
+- Green onions for garnish optional

 - Refrigerate for at least an hour before serving (or overnight).
 Just before serving, mix the remaining dressing into the potato salad.
 Garnish with green onions, if desired.

-*If you don't have buttermilk, you can mix 1 cup of milk with 2 tablespoons of vinegar.
+- If you don't have buttermilk, you can mix 1 cup of milk with 2 tablespoons of vinegar.
 Plain yogurt can also be used.
-Alternatively, to make this Whole30/Paleo compliant, omit the buttermilk and add more mayo with a bit of vinegar or lemon juice.
+Tip: this works in almost all recipes that require buttermilk, like pancakes.

 - To make this Dairy-free and Whole30/Paleo compliant, omit the buttermilk and add more mayo with a bit of vinegar or lemon juice, or even pickle juice for added acidity.